redtto/mal/README.md

 # mal
-A quick way to learn node.js with express
+A quick way to learn node.js with EXPRESS